MagnusBeng2/dtu_mlops_group_61/reports/README.md

 - DVC

 Alex J. Hagedorn s215002:
-- Workflows and
+- Establishing and writing workflows
+- Pre-commits
 - Continuous integration
-- Continuous integration testing
-- Pre-commits
+- Ensuring workflows worked correctly in Github

 Magnus Bengtsson s216169:
--
+- GitHub initializing
+- Making the scripts for downloading and preprocessing the data
+- Getting the src/models to work
--
+- WandB and logging initializing
--
+- Profiling and Sweeps
+- Code coverage and PEP8 compliance

 Student s224190:
 - Existing